San Francisco Unified identifies 44 schools eligible to be renamed

 A meeting about name suggestions will be held in November.

-San Francisco Chronicle Insider and ABC7 News Contributor Phil Matier first reported on this in July, and he will join us live on ABC7 News at 6.
+San Francisco Chronicle Insider and ABC7 News Contributor Phil Matier first reported on this in July, and he joined us live on ABC7 News at 6 to discuss what these changes may mean for the San Francisco community.

 San Francisco Unified identifies 44 schools eligible to be renamed